PatrickGharib/AI-433/README.md

 ./gradlew run - build and runs the source code

-./gradlew run --args "\<arg1\> \<arg2\> ...." - builds and runs the source code, providing the given arguements to the program.
-Example: ./gradlew run --args "deptinst1.txt 1 1 0 1"
+./gradlew run --args "\<arg1\> \<arg2\> ...." - builds and runs the source code, providing the given arguments to the program.
+Example: ./gradlew run --args "deptinst1.txt 1 1 1 1 1 1 1 1 2 16"

 ./gradlew distZip - build and zips a runnable distribution under build\distributions